-We generate revenues by charging our customers for the use of our vessels to transport their dry bulk commodities.
-In general, the vessels in our fleet are chartered-out under time charters, which range in length from three to ten years at inception.
+We generate revenues by charging our customers for the use of our vessels to transport their dry cargos.
+In general, the vessels in our fleet are chartered-out under time charters, which range in length from one to ten years at inception.
 From time to time, we operate vessels in the spot market until the vessels have been chartered under long-term charters.

-For the fiscal year ended December 31, 2012, we had 18 charter counterparties, the most significant of which were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
+For the year ended December 31, 2013, our most significant counterparties were Cosco Bulk Carrier Co.
+Ltd., Hanjin Shipping Co.
+Ltd, Navios Corporation and Samsun Logix, and which accounted for approximately 23.4%, 11.3%, 10.4% and 10.2%, respectively, of total revenues.
+For the fiscal year ended December 31, 2012, our most significant counterparties were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
 Lines, Ltd. and Samsun Logix, and which accounted for approximately 22.8%, 16.0% and 13.0%, respectively, of total revenues.
-For the fiscal year ended December 31, 2011, we had 15 charter counterparties, the most significant of which were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
-Lines, Ltd. and Samsun Logix, and which accounted for approximately 22.2%, 18.5% and 13.2%, respectively, of total revenues.
-We believe that the combination of the long-term nature of our charters (which provide for the receipt of a fixed fee for the life of the charter) and our management agreement with the Manager, a wholly- owned subsidiary of Navios Holdings (which provides for a fixed management fee until December 31, 2013), provides us with a strong base of stable cash flows.
+We believe that the combination of the long-term nature of our charters (which provide for the receipt of a fixed fee for the life of the charter) and our management agreement with the Manager, a wholly-owned subsidiary of Navios Holdings (which provides for a fixed management fee until December 31, 2015), provides us with a strong base of stable cash flows.